i-myk/github-analytics-elt-pipeline/README.md

 **GitHub API/Data → Fivetran → BigQuery → dbt → Looker Studio**

-The architecture follows a modern ELT approach where GitHub data is automatically extracted by Fivetran, loaded into BigQuery, transformed using dbt, and visualized through interactive Looker Studio dashboards.
+The architecture follows ELT approach where GitHub data is automatically extracted by Fivetran, loaded into BigQuery, transformed using dbt, and visualized through interactive Looker Studio dashboards.

 The project analyzes GitHub repository, commit, and user activity data to create analytics-ready models, track engineering KPIs, and provide insights into repository performance and contributor engagement.